lemotdesign/one-click-hugo-cms/site/content/post/pre-construction-termite-protection.md

 ### Working to the Minimum Requirements

-See, the thing is, the minimum reqirement for certification under the Australian Building Code is to stop 'concealed' termite ingress.
-Then it is relienent on a continuous Visual Inspection Zone of 75 mm to detect any external ingress.
+See, the thing is, the minimum reqirement for certification under the Australian Building Code is to stop '**concealed**' termite ingress through the concrete slab.
+Then it is relienent on a continuous Visual Inspection Zone of 75 mm to detect any **external** ingress.

 Majority of the 'New Builds' on the Gold Coast compromise this Visual Inspection Zone with paths, driveways and landscaping.
 If you walk around your new house and cannot see a continuous 75 mm of the slab edge, then it doesn't comply and a Form 43 **cannot** be issued.